.

 How to prevent getting Herpes?

 Herpes is remarkably difficult to prevent.
 It can pass on even if there are no symptoms (although the majority of infections will occur from symptomatic people).
-Additionally practicing safe sex does not guarantee a reduction in risk because herpes can affect the whole genital region and not just the penis and vaginal are.
+Practicing safe sex does not guarantee a reduction in risk because herpes can affect the whole genital region and not just the penis and vaginal area.
 This means any pelvic contact can also lead to transmission.

 However, two methods that can help reduce the chance of infections are avoiding sex when symptoms are present or using long term medication to suppress the virus.
 It is important to note that these methods apply to the partner that is already infected and wish to reduce the chance of passing it to their uninfected partner.